Most Common SEO Mistakes and How to Fix Them

-Here you’ll find the most common SEO mistakes we notice in a lot of sites and how to identify and avoid this issues and make your site ranks better with simple optimizations.
+Here you’ll find the most common SEO mistakes we notice in many sites and how to identify, avoid and fix these issues and make your site ranks better with simple optimizations.

-It’s important to start with our vision of SEO, namely holistic SEO.
-This means that we don’t just focus on the technical aspects of your site, but also see content and User Experience (UX) as an important part of SEO.
-Therefore, the tips outlined in the article below will not only cover the strict definition of SEO but also include a wide range of other aspects that site owners should pay attention to as well.
+It’s essential to start with our vision of SEO, namely holistic SEO.
+This means that we don’t just focus on the technical aspects of your site but also see content and User Experience (UX) as an essential part of SEO.
+Therefore, the tips outlined in the article below will cover the strict definition of SEO and include many other aspects that site owners should pay attention to.

 Most Common SEO Mistakes

 The first thing I’d like to touch on is site speed.
 The faster your site, the more Google will favor it.
 There’s a handy tool from Google itself to check your site speed: Google PageSpeed Insights.
 This tool gives you an overview of what aspects need improvement to boost the speed of a particular page.

 One of the recommendations I frequently give as an SEO consultant is to optimize your images.
 A lot of websites have relatively large images, which take a lot of time to load.
 Resizing your images can speed up the loading time.
 If you have a WordPress site, this can quickly be up by installing a plugin that does that for you.

 Another tip I frequently give people is to enable browser caching and gzip compression.
 Both of them will speed up your entire site.
 The first makes your site faster to load for returning visitors, and the latter compresses static files, which makes them faster to load into your browser.